mizutee/monkeytype-puppeteer/README.md

 Puppeteer Autotype!

 Have you ever wanted to show off your typing skills, yet you realized that you suck?
-Then this repository is for you!
+Then this (1-hour project) repository is for you!

 Steps:
 1. git clone https://github.com/mizutee/monkeytype-puppeteer.git